madelinebriere/docker-tutorial/README.md

 If your output is as expected: Congrats!
 You officially have Docker installed.
 Otherwise, try one of the following solutions:
 * Uninstalling and reinstalling Docker, potentially using commandline tools instead ([Stack Overflow](https://stackoverflow.com/questions/32744780/install-docker-toolbox-on-a-mac-via-command-line) can be very helpful with this).
 This can be done using tools like Homebrew (a package manager for Linux and Mac).
-* If the installation indicates that your Mac or Windows version is not high enough, try the alternate solution explained [here](https://docs.docker.com/toolbox/toolbox_install_windows/).
+* If the installation indicates that your Mac or Windows version is not high enough, try the alternate solution explained [here](https://docs.docker.com/toolbox/toolbox_install_windows/) for Windows and [here](https://docs.docker.com/docker-for-mac/) for Mac.
 * If it seems to be a permission issue, run Docker as an administrator (e.g., on Mac, use `sudo`).

 #